Brittany-Reid/node_code_query/README.md

 }
 ```

-If you recieve an error about already defined constants, use the `.clear` command to reset your REPL state.
+If you recieve an error about already defined constants, use the `.reset` command to reset your REPL state.

 (Brittany: I need to re-add the newline button, sorry I forgot!
 Just copy the whole example code.
 EDIT: should work now.)